Stella Claire ter Hart

 Most of Stella’s works are available at www.sheetmusicplus.com, www.jw pepper.com and www.MusicNeo.com.
 You are also very welcome to contact her directly and ask for a sample pdf for any works that you wish to have a peek at!

-For a full listing of compositions, and to hear sound clips, click SEE MORE below.
+For a full listing of compositions, sound clips and YouTube videos, click SEE MORE below.